Vasart-ds/CEFR_predicting/README.md

 This simply project will help you.
 Listen up: in the right-top side you can find link on Streamlit.
 Click it and follow recomendations of my friend - Jules Winnfield from "Pulp Fiction".

-He knows what he talkin' about
+He knows what he talkin' about...